shoutem/shoutem.github.io/_posts/1-1-3-InitializingExtension.md

 {
   "name": "restaurants",
   "version": "0.0.1",
+  "platform": "1.0.*",
   "title": "Restaurants",
   "description": "List of restaurants"
 }
 ```

-Property `name`, combined with your developer name, uniquely identifies the extension: `developer.restaurants`.
-We'll use property `name` to define extensions parts too.
+- `name` uniquely identifies the extension when combined with your developer name (e.g. `tom.restaurants`)
+- `version` is the extension version
+- `platform` indicates the version of Shoutem plaform, i.e. version of the app project that extension will be built with

 Extension is now only locally available on your machine.
 We need to upload it to Shoutem so you can install it in the application.